edleafvirtual/Project-2.-Iowa_Liquor_Sales/README.md

 #### Scope:
 - Our study consists of two parts:
-   - [Part A:](https://github.com/edleafvirtual/Iowa_Liquor_Sales/blob/main/Part_A--Exploratory_Analysis.ipynb "Part A:") Identify which Counties, Iowa Alcoholic Beverages Division would implement new procedures to agile payment and inspection processes.
+   - [Part A:](https://github.com/edleafvirtual/Iowa_Liquor_Sales/blob/main/Part_A--Exploratory_Analysis.ipynb "Part A:") Identify which counties, Iowa Alcoholic Beverages Division would implement new procedures to agile payment and inspection processes.
    - [Part B:](https://github.com/edleafvirtual/Iowa_Liquor_Sales/blob/main/Part_B--ML_Modeling.ipynb "Part B:") Create a model to predict future income from sales (Gallons).

 #### General Description
-A [Licensed Vendor](https://abd.iowa.gov/licensing/licensepermit-fees "Licensed Vendor") sells alcoholic liquor to a store, being this the responsible of paying to Iowa State the fee per bottle sold (column 'State Bottle Retail' in our dataset).
+A [Licensed Vendor](https://abd.iowa.gov/licensing/licensepermit-fees "Licensed Vendor") sells alcoholic liquor to a store, being responsible for paying to Iowa State the fee per bottle sold (column 'State Bottle Retail' in our dataset).
+The State wants to agile administrative checkpoints, whose counties are more profitable.
+Part of the new procedures could be extending the deadline to pay the fees.

 There are a few concepts/elements that we should clarify:
   - Class E is the license to sell an unopened alcoholic liquor bottle off-premises in Iowa.
   - The 'State Bottle Retail' is a fee based on the size of the 'Pack' and the 'Bottle Volume (ml)'.
   - The ' Sale (Dollars)' is 'Bottles Sold' times 'State Bottle Retail'.
-  - This is the amount the stores pay to the Iowa Alcoholic Beverages Division per bottle sold.
+This is the amount the stores pay to the Iowa Alcoholic Beverages Division per bottle sold.
 It's not the income per sale for store/vendor.
   - 'Volume Sold (Gallons)' represents gallons sold by a transaction (row).

 The map below shows the average of gallons sold per County through Iowa State, for 2019, 2020, plus 2021.